 A recommendation from friends or family is one of the strongest votes of confidence it is possible to give to a brand.
 YouGov BrandIndex Brand Advocacy Rankings give brands a good indication on how good or bad they have been doing in terms of their customer services, as well as quality of services and products provided.
 Looking at the best improvers ranking, brands can also evaluate whether they are doing a better job in winning customers’ mindshare.

 YouGov BrandIndex interviews thousands of consumers every day, yielding over 2.5 million interviews each year.
-Respondents are drawn from our online panels of 5 million consumers across 31 countries.
+Respondents are drawn from our online panels of 5 million consumers across 31 markets.

 Want to know how your organization can be benefited from YouGov BrandIndex?